python/cpython/Doc/library/re.rst

    undefined.

 ``(?:...)``
-   A non-grouping version of regular parentheses.
+   A non-capturing version of regular parentheses.
 Matches whatever regular expression is inside the parentheses, but the substring matched by the group *cannot* be retrieved after performing a match or referenced later in the pattern.